fboes/blogophon/docs/special-features.md

 RSS
 ----------------

 For every index page (start page, tag pages, author pages) there will be a corresponding RSS newsfeed.
+This is also a good start for [Facebook Instant Articles](https://developers.facebook.com/docs/instant-articles/publishing/setup-rss-feed).

 All required links will be added to your page.